 Ho Chi Minh served as the president of Vietnam from 1945 to 1969, establishing the nation as a communist state that has endured to this day.
 Starting in 1941, he led the Viet Minh independence movement, eventually defeating the French in the battle of Dien Bien Phu and forcing them out of Vietnam.
 He also led the Northern Vietnamese forces during the Vietnam War before his death in 1969, and though he did not live to see it, his forces were victorious, and Vietnam was reunified into one state in 1976.

 The former capital of South Vietnam was renamed from Saigon to Ho Chi Minh City in his honour.
 His mausoleum lies in the nation’s true capital of Hanoi, however.
 Many communist nations also share the tradition of embalming their most influential leaders and displaying their bodies postmortem, and Ho Chi Minh stands among the likes of Joseph Stalin, Vladimir Lenin, and Mao Zedong as revered communist leaders and revolutionary in their home countries.

 8. Phu Quoc National Park

 Phu Quoc is an island off the coast of Vietnam that is home to both a nature reserve and luxurious beach resorts.
-About seventy percent of the island is part of the reserved land, and many activities can be enjoyed from hiking, cable car rides, biking, and even snorkeling.
-The Ganh Dua trail is a favorite among visitors to the island as the five-kilometer trip allows you to explore the natural beauty of the reserve, as well as the fishing village of Ganh Dua from which the trail takes its name.
+About seventy per cent of the island is part of the reserved land, and many activities can be enjoyed from hiking, cable car rides, biking, and even snorkelling.
+The Ganh Dua trail is a favourite among visitors to the island as the five-kilometre trip allows you to explore the natural beauty of the reserve, as well as the fishing village of Ganh Dua from which the trail takes its name.

 9. Da Lat Crazy House